osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 ---------------------------

-Before you can call your development process "done", you need to validate whether everything was created in PI System, and your data successfully arrived into PI Data Archive.
+Before you can call your development process "done", you need to validate whether everything was created in PI Server, and your data successfully arrived into PI Data Archive.
 This simple example creates one PI point and stores one value in it.

 To validate, open PI System Management Tools, navigate to Points/Point Builder, and search for your PI point.